Traditions

 DraftOrthodox Traditions

 All Orthodox Christians share the same Paschalion: the shared reckoning of Pascha and the movable feasts.
-What differs, jurisdiction to jurisdiction, is the rubric layered on top: which feasts lift the fast, how a short Apostles' Fast is handled, which calendar (New or Old) fixed feasts fall on.
+The meaningful dividing line between traditions is the calendar their fixed feasts follow — the New (Revised Julian) or the Old (Julian) — with the jurisdiction's own rubric layered on top: which feasts lift the fast, how a short Apostles' Fast is handled.
 Pick your tradition below to see its calendar.

 - Antiochian